AlexanderJCS/udemy-python-solutions/README.md

 # Udemy Python 3 Bootcamp
-A hard fork of the Udemy Python 3 Bootcamp repository.

 These are my solutions to the homework assignments for the Udemy Python 3 Bootcamp.

-You can see links to my solutions below.
+Instead of navigating the files structure of this repository, you can see direct links to my solutions below.

 Note: files titled "solutions" are the solutions provided by Udemy; I did not write them.

+I completed the Udemy course on 11/20/2023.

 ## Direct Links to Solutions
 You can find direct links to my solutions here: